The system includes two assemblies:

 Systems may contain assets, linked documents or files, that are available to all users having access to the system.
 Assets can be documentation, such as drawings or functional description documents, or even screenshots or video captures.

 To access the system assets, click on the three dots next to the system in the left hand side panel.
-Choose the info option and you’ll be presented with a modal.
-Click the view option to navigate to the system information page where you can upload and download assets.
+Choose Open System Page and you’ll be sent to the system information page where you can upload and download assets.

 You should now be able to download any of the assets by simply clicking on the download icon.
 Let’s download the system drawings.